Donald Cline: Impact statements

 Todd Foster, donor child: "It was like this gut punch.
 Someone just cut the tether to who I am.
 Because we're all taught our identity resides in our blood, right?
 That's why I took the damn DNA test.
 But yeah, this complete feeling like my whole identity, is that gone?
 Am I no longer a Foster?
 I literally had to just rest my hand and kind of sit there for a minute.
 Just like, whoa.
 The weight of it.
 I woke up the next morning and, again, excuse my language but just kind of like, what the fuck?!
 This cannot be real.
 This is … what?
 And I think it was that way for a couple of weeks."

 Julie Manes, donor child: "It's devastating.
 It's changed my entire life.
 I've cried every day for the past two months.
 It's devastating to say the least.
 I believed for 34 years that my dad was my father.
 And he still is, but knowing that Cline did this is...horrible."

 Elizabeth White, mother: "My first words were, 'I was raped 15 times, and I didn't even know it.'"

 In media

 Donald Cline's fertility fraud is the subject of a Netflix documentary titled Our Father which premiered in May 2022.

 Personal life

-Cline has four children with his wife, Audrey, in addition to the 94 other children conceived by artificially inseminating women with his own sperm without their knowledge or consent.
+Cline has four children, including Donna and Doug, with his wife, Audrey, in addition to the 94 other children conceived by artificially inseminating women with his own sperm without their knowledge or consent.